JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 > **!!
 Note that this article is a draft**

-The article titled [Julia for Actuaries](/blog/julia-actuaries) gave a longer introduction to why Julia works so well in Actuarial Workflows.
+The previously published article titled [Julia for Actuaries](/blog/julia-actuaries) gave a longer introduction to why Julia works so well in actuarial workflows.
 In summary: Julia's attributes are "evident in its pragmatic, productivity-focused design choices, pleasant syntax, rich ecosystem, thriving communities, and its ability to be both very general purpose and power cutting edge computing".

+This is the second of three of articles introducing Julia to the actuarial community by discussing:

+1. Why Julia works so well for actuaries
+2. Basic tooling and general packages of interest
+3. Actuarial-specific packages

+## Reminder of "Why Julia?"

 In the [2021 Stack Overflow Survey](https://insights.stackoverflow.com/survey/2021?_ga=2.236209345.190202062.1628102352-126161871.1625855113#technology-most-loved-dreaded-and-wanted), Julia was the 5th most loved language.
 This was ahead of other languages commonly used in actuarial contexts, such as Python (6th), R (28th), C++ (25th), Matlab (36th), or VBA (37th).

-This set of articles will introduce three aspects of the Julia ecosystem:

-1. Basic tooling and general packages of interest
-2. Actuarial focused packages

-## Reminder of "why Julia?"

 There are three main reasons to consider using Julia: